fabnicol/mkg/README.md

 This software is a set of simple scripts to automate the installation of Gentoo GNU/Linux.
 It follows the official AMD64 install handbook, with a limited number of configuration options.
-It creates a platform compiled out of the latest available sources in the stable branch, with only a handful of packages belonging to the testing branch.
+It creates a KDE Plasma platform compiled out of the latest available sources in the stable branch, with only a handful of packages belonging to the testing branch.